SaharHashemi/customer-churn-api/README.md

 ## 🔧 Configuration

-You can set the model path using environment variable:
+set the model path using environment variable:
 ```bash
 export MODEL_PATH=/path/to/your/model.pkl
 ```